 Keeping Learning Personal

-One way that teachers are involving student engagement beyond the classroom is by creating opportunities for students to engage with other students.
+Another way that teachers are encouraging student engagement beyond the classroom is by creating opportunities for students to engage with other students via group work that is actually meaningful.
+This can be small group discussions, breakout rooms, research projects, you name it.
 This involves the core group of “traditionally” engaged learners but reaches out to other students as well.
-For example, a chess club might be created for those that want to compete and learn more about the game while also creating an opportunity for those who may not even know what chess is.

-However, when teachers maintain control, ask questions, and listen to their students’ ideas, amazing things can happen.
-It all starts with student engagement beyond the classroom because students should never feel like learning stops once they leave their desks.
+When teachers maintain control, ask questions, and listen to their students’ ideas, amazing things can happen.
+Students should never feel like learning stops once they leave their desks.
 We are all responsible for fostering a love of learning so that tomorrow’s world is full of productive members who contribute to our society in meaningful ways.
+This snowballs into community engagement and other experiential learning activities outside of the walls of the classroom.

 When incorporating student engagement beyond the classroom, teachers should start by identifying what students are already doing outside of school.
 Students who read for pleasure, play music, work with wood, write poetry, or participate in clubs like drama and dance might be likely candidates for student-teacher collaborations.